 Why choose Woodbridge?

 Schooling here is excellent, from primary to secondary (in the form of the excellent Farlingaye Secondary) and private (Woodbridge School).
-Woodbridge is a ‘secret commuter town’: no direct train link to London but an 18 minute trip to Ipswich for the mainline train to Liverpool St in around 1 hr 10 minutes.
+Woodbridge is a ‘secret commuter town’: no direct train link to London but an 18-minute trip to Ipswich for the mainline train to Liverpool St in around 1 hr 10 minutes.
 The right property in Woodbridge can be hard to come by as the market is small, insular and unpredictable, and many properties are compromised on outside space or privacy, but patience and a decent budget will reap rewards.
-Our buying agent in Woodbridge will take on board all of your requirements and help you find the right property for you.
+Our buying agent in Woodbridge, Kerry, will take on board all of your requirements and find the right property for you in no time.

 To see how our buying agent can help you to find your dream property in Woodbridge, please get in touch through the contact page.